tmpfs/mdp/doc/README.txt

 ## Library

-Whilst designed to be used as a command line interface, in order to support ordered lists when round tripping the marked[4] tokens back to markdown it was necessary to extend the Parser and Renderer classes.
+Whilst designed to be used as a command line interface, in order to support ordered lists when round tripping the marked[4] tokens back to markdown it was necessary to extend the Parser and Renderer classes..

-These are exposed via the MarkdownParser and MarkdownRenderer properties of the module.
+These are exposed via the MarkdownParser and MarkdownRenderer properties of the module..

 ## Hook